Robinlovelace/stats19-gisruk/README.md

 As with many computational tasks, the first stage is to install and load the necessary software.
-This is done in the code chunk below which, when run from an R console (CLI), installs and loads as the key packages
+This is done in the code chunk below which, when run from an R console (CLI), installs and loads the key packages used:
-used:

 ``` r
 pkgs = c(